mild-blue/txmatching/documentation/README.md

                         {"hla_code": "A*02:01", "mfi": 2100, "cutoff": 2000},
                         {"hla_code": "A*02:02", "mfi": 100, "cutoff": 2000}]
 ```
-In this case the summary HLA code is `A1`, because it has the highest MFI among antibodies (viz `A*01:01, mfi 3000`).
+In this case the summary HLA code is `A1`, because it has the highest MFI among antibodies (see `A*01:01, mfi 3000`).
 The MFI value `= (3000 + 2100) / 2 = 2550` (antibody `A*02:02` wasn't included, because it has MFI below cutoff).

 3. The donor has several frequent HIGH RES codes that have **the same SPLIT** level in the assumed HLA types list: